johnedstone/raspberry-pico-adafruit-bme-sensor-blues-wireless/extras/Readme_x71767.md

 ### Monitor power on/off
 * Using the notecarrier/notecard alone without a microcontroller, e.g. Raspberryp Pi Pico or Adafruit RP2040 Feather,  to monitor power on/off
-* Not using heartbeat, rather use BME280 sensor attached to Notecarrier A,
+* Not using heartbeat, rather use BME280 sensor attached to Notecarrier A to get hourly checkin

 ![image of Notecarrier A, WBGGLW, and BME280](images/nca_wbglw_bme280.jpg)